ChASE-library/ChASE/README.md

 ## Contribution

-This Github repository mirrors the principal Gitlab repository hosted at the Juelich Supercomputing Centre.
-There are two main ways you can contribute:

-1. you can fork the open source ChASE repository on Github (https://github.com/ChASE-library/ChASE).
-Modify the source code (and relative inlined documentation, if necessary) and then submit a pull request.
-If you have not contributed to the ChASE library before, we will ask you to agree to a Collaboration Agreement (CLA) before the pull request can be approved.
-Currentlly there is no automatic mechanism to sign such an agreement and we need you to download the file CLA.pdf (that is part of the repository), print it, sign it, scan it and send it back to chase@fz-juelich.de.
-Upon reception of your signed CLA, your pull request will be reviewed and then eventually approved.
+We welcome contributions to ChASE!
+This guide outlines the process for contributing to the project.

+### Getting Started

+#### 1. Express Interest in Contributing

+If you're interested in contributing to ChASE, you have two options:

+**Option A: Create an Issue or Pull Request on GitHub**

+You can create an issue or pull request on the [GitHub repository](https://github.com/ChASE-library/ChASE) to express your interest in contributing and describe what you'd like to work on.
+This is just to let us know about your interest - you don't need to fork and contribute code directly on GitHub.

+> **Note:** Since GitHub serves as a mirror repository from JSC GitLab, you cannot directly fork
+> and contribute on GitHub.
+The GitHub repository is automatically synchronized from
+> GitLab, so all active development happens on GitLab.
+After you express your interest,
+> we will contact you to proceed with the contribution process.

+**Option B: Contact the ChASE Team Directly**

-2. Alternatively, if you want to contribute as a developer stably integrated into this project please contact us at chase@fz-juelich.de with a motivated request of collaboration.
-We will consider your request and get in touch with you to evaluate if and how to give you access directly to the Gitlab repository where the major developments of this software is carried out.
+Alternatively, you can also contact us at [chase@fz-juelich.de](mailto:chase@fz-juelich.de) with a motivated request of collaboration.
+We will consider your request and get in touch with you to evaluate if and how to give you access directly to the GitLab repository where the major developments of this software is carried out.

-An automatic process to approve a pull request and sign a CLA is under development and will soon substitute option 1.
-In the meantime, we ask you for your patience and understanding in having to follow such a time consuming procedure.
+#### 2. Sign the Collaboration Agreement (CLA)

+If you have not contributed to the ChASE library before, we will ask you to agree to a Collaboration Agreement (CLA) before your pull request can be approved.

+Currently, there is no automatic mechanism to sign such an agreement.
+You need to:

+* Download the file [CLA_ChASE.pdf](https://github.com/ChASE-library/ChASE/blob/master/CLA_ChASE.pdf) (that is part of the repository)
+* Print it
+* Sign it
+* Send it back to [chase@fz-juelich.de](mailto:chase@fz-juelich.de)

+Upon reception of your signed CLA, your request will be reviewed and then eventually go for the next step.

+#### 3. Get Access to JSC GitLab

+After your request of contribution is approved and you've signed the CLA, the ChASE team will invite you to create an account on JSC GitLab for contributing.
+Once you have access:

+* Create an account on JSC GitLab (if you don't have one already)
+* Accept the invitation to the ChASE repository
+* Clone the repository from GitLab for development

+All active development happens on GitLab, while GitHub serves as a mirror repository.

 ## How to Cite the Code